 Canada has a strong food safety system founded on sound science and aligned with international standards.

-The Chief Veterinary Officer (CVO) provides national leadership to ensure that Canada's animal and veterinary public health infrastructure is positioned to effectively manage current and emerging disease threats in order to protect animal and human health.
+The Chief Veterinary Officer (CVO) for Canada provides national leadership to ensure that Canada's animal and veterinary public health infrastructure is positioned to effectively manage current and emerging disease threats in order to protect animal and human health.

 Dr. Komal graduated from the Faculté de médecine vétérinaire at the Université de Montréal in Saint-Hyacinthe, Quebec, with a degree in Veterinary Medicine and a post-graduate degree in Veterinary Microbiology.
 He began his veterinary career specializing in small animals in a practice in the Eastern Townships of the province of Quebec.

 In 1994, Dr. Komal joined the CFIA as a Veterinary Inspector as well as a Laboratory Supervisor in the provinces of New Brunswick and Prince Edward Island.
 In 2000, Dr. Komal and his family moved to Ottawa where he held various positions of increasing responsibility within the CFIA and other departments such as Agriculture and Agri-Food Canada (AAFC) and Health Canada.
 Most recently, he worked as the Director General of the Strategic Directions Directorate of the Science and Technology Branch and as the Director General of the Operations and Emergency Management Directorate with the Market and Industry Services Branch, both within AAFC.

 As the CVO and the OIE Delegate, Dr. Komal leads Canada's efforts to effectively manage current and emerging disease threats in order to protect animal and human health, and to maintain international trust in Canada's inspection and certification systems in support of market access.